Helix Energy Solutions Group: 2000–2010

 In March 2001, Cal Dive Intl. purchased Professional Divers of New Orleans for $11.5 million and in December acquired 85 percent of outstanding Canyon Offshore shares, and purchased the remaining 15 percent over the next three years.
 With the acquisition of Canyon Offshore, Cal Dive Intl. could now offer operators ROV, intervention, and cable/flowline burial services.
 In 2002, The world's first deepsea well intervention semi-submersible, the Q4000, is launched into service in the Gulf of Mexico.

 In July of that same year, the company changed its corporate name to Helix Energy Solutions Group and moved its stock listing from NASDAQ to the New York Stock Exchange under the new ticker symbol, HLX.
 In 2009, the Newbuild well intervention vessel, Well Enhancer, was launched into service in the North Sea.
 In 2010, Helix ESG deployed multiple assets and resources to contain the 2010 Gulf of Mexico Oil Spill.

 2011 - 2023

 In 2012, Helix ESG announced plans r business unit, Helix Subsea Construction, and the sale of its vessels.
 Helix ESG also announced that going forward well intervention and ROV services would be its primary contracting businesses and new vessels would be purchased or chartered to meet growing demand in those service sectors.
 In 2015, Helix Energy Solutions Group saw its profit tumble 78 percent in the fourth quarter as upstreams curb drilling activity.
 In 2019, the Newbuild Q7000 well intervention semisubmersible vessel is delivered to Helix Energy Solutions In 2022, Helix acquired the Alliance group of companies, based in Louisiana, which added to the decommissioning of oil wells in the Gulf of Mexico.

 Management

-Owen Kratz is the President and Chief Executive Officer of Helix Energy Solutions Group, Inc.
+Owen Kratz is the President and Chief Executive Officer.